-In 1958, the Singapore City Council held a debate to discuss whether the death houses at Sago Lane should be moved to rural areas for health and safety reasons due to the fire hazards posed when joss papers were burnt as offerings for the dead.
-Another reason was the noise and air pollution generated, and nuisance created by the death houses to residents living nearby.
-The health committee had also recommended that the death houses be given a year’s notice to move out of the city and to stop issuing new licenses for Sick Receiving Houses.
+In 1958, the Singapore City Council held a debate to discuss whether the death houses at Sago Lane should be moved to rural areas for health and safety reasons due to the fire hazards posed when joss paper was burnt as offerings for the dead.
+Another reason was the noise and air pollution generated as well as nuisance created by the death houses to residents nearby.
+The health committee also recommended that the death houses be given a year’s notice to move out of the city and to stop issuing new licences for Sick Receiving Houses.
 The health committee’s recommendations were overturned after a vote was called by the City Council as members believed that “Sick Receiving Houses [were] a social necessity in the Sago Lane area”.

 In the early 1960s, death houses garnered negative publicity overseas and were forbidden from renting out “bed-space to the sick and old waiting to die”.
 Death houses were eventually banned in 1961.
 The remaining two houses at Sago Lane were converted into full-fledged funeral parlours.
 After the ban came into effect, the death houses-turned-funeral parlours and auxiliary shops were moved to Sin Ming Road and Geylang Bahru industrial estate, paying a concession rental of $375 per month.

 Part of Sago Lane was demolished for the construction of Kreta Ayer Complex in 1972.
 Due to urban redevelopment, shophouses along one side of Sago Lane were demolished in 1975 and high-rise “apartments with shops and community centre on the lower floors” were erected in their place.
-“The remaining shophouses were cleared and a 3-storey market and food centre with a residential tower block was built, leaving only a pedestrian walkway along a stretch of Sago Lane”.
-However, efforts to revive the old Chinatown atmosphere and spirit have led the Singapore Tourism Board to preserve the few remaining old shophouses along Sago Lane, where they now operate as souvenir shops and eateries.
+“The remaining shophouses were cleared and a 3-storey market and food centre with a residential tower block was built, leaving only a pedestrian walkway along a stretch of Sago Lane.”
+However, in an effort to revive the old Chinatown atmosphere and spirit, the Singapore Tourism Board preserved the few remaining old shophouses along Sago Lane which now operate as souvenir shops and eateries.

-The land in front of Sago Street and Sago Lane, bound by South Bridge Road and Banda Street was left vacant until May 2005, when construction of the Buddha Tooth Relic Temple and Museum commenced, at the invitation of the Singapore Tourism Board.
+The land in front of Sago Street and Sago Lane, bound by South Bridge Road and Banda Street, was left vacant until May 2005 when the construction of the Buddha Tooth Relic Temple and Museum commenced, at the invitation of the Singapore Tourism Board.
 The temple was officially opened two years later on 30 May 2007.
-The $62 million, sevenstorey temple and museum occupies an area of just under 3,000 square metres, measuring 85 metres in length and 35 metres in width.
+The $62 million, seven-storey temple and museum occupies an area of just under 3,000 square metres.

 Sharon Teng is a Librarian with the National Library Content and Services division.
 She obtained her MSc (Information Studies) in 2001 and has contributed several articles to Singapore Infopedia.